ratatoskr-app/Grokking-System-Design/designs/facebook-messenger.md

 **What will be our partitioning scheme?**

 **Partitioning based on UserID:**
-Let’s assume we partition based on the hash of the UserID so that we can keep all messages of a user on the same database.
-If one DB shard is 4TB, we will have “3.6PB/4TB ~= 900” shards for five years.
-For simplicity, let’s assume we keep 1K shards.
-So we will find the shard number by “hash(UserID) % 1000” and then store/retrieve the data from there.
-This partitioning scheme will also be very quick to fetch chat history for any user.

-In the beginning, we can start with fewer database servers with multiple shards residing on one physical server.
-Since we can have multiple database instances on a server, we can easily store multiple partitions on a single server.
-Our hash function needs to understand this logical partitioning scheme so that it can map multiple logical partitions on one physical server.
+- Use UserID as sharding key
+- Assume 4TB as size of DB shard
+- 3.6PB/4TB -> 1000 shards
+- `UserID % 1000`
+- Chat history will be on a single shard -> quick fetch
+- We can start with smaller partitions

-**Partitioning based on MessageID:** (Not a good option) If we store different messages of a user on separate database shards, fetching a range of messages of a chat would be very slow, so we should not adopt this scheme.
+**Partitioning based on MessageID:** (Not a good option)
+- If we store different messages of a user on separate database shards, fetching a range of messages of a chat would be very slow, so we should not adopt this scheme.

 ## 7. Cache
 We can cache a few recent messages (say last 15) in a few recent conversations that are visible in a user’s viewport (say last 5).
 Since we decided to store all of the user’s messages on one shard, cache for a user should entirely reside on one machine too.